 in order to accommodate the needs and interests of the burgeoning field.

-The 11th annual International Industrial Organization Conference will be held May 17 to 19, 2013 in Boston at the
+The 12th annual International Industrial Organization Conference will be held April 11 - 13, 2014 in Chicago, Illinois

-An award for the Best Paper by a Junior Scholar in the Review and an annual
+An award for the Best Paper by a Junior Scholar in the Review, an annual

-Distinguished Fellow Award will be announced at this conference.
+Distinguished Fellow Award and a Destinguished Service Award will be presented at this conference.